PA1n7/taskapp/README.md

 ## There is still no official release of the app

 ## Recent updates

+The most recent update, I did basically everything in the TODO (check down below for more details), I just need to finish moving the save files somewhere else so that in case there is an update the save files aren't lost completely.

+The folder called Techno has a video called background.mp4 which was excluded from push due to it's size

 Added the option to add Events to the calendar

 Fixed the TODO writing system so that is now done.